awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

 If you use the `CreateEnvironment` action of the Elastic Beanstalk API to create an environment, specify a service role with the `ServiceRole` configuration option in the `aws:elasticbeanstalk:environment` namespace\.
 See [Using Enhanced Health Reporting with the AWS Elastic Beanstalk API](health-enhanced-api.md) for details on using enhanced health monitoring with the Elastic Beanstalk API\.

-When you create an environment by using the Elastic Beanstalk API, and don't specify a service role, Elastic Beanstalk creates a service\-linked role\.
-This is a unique type of service role that is predefined by Elastic Beanstalk to include all the permissions that the service requires to call other AWS services on your behalf\.
+When you create an environment by using the Elastic Beanstalk API, and don't specify a service role, Elastic Beanstalk creates a service\-linked role for your account, if it doesn't already exist, and uses it for the new environment\.
+A service\-linked role is a unique type of service role that is predefined by Elastic Beanstalk to include all the permissions that the service requires to call other AWS services on your behalf\.
 The service\-linked role is associated with your account\.
 Elastic Beanstalk creates it once, then reuses it when creating additional environments\.
 You can also use IAM to create your account's service\-linked role in advance\.
 When your account has a service\-linked role, you can use it to create an environment by using the Elastic Beanstalk API, the Elastic Beanstalk console, or the EB CLI\.
 For details about using service\-linked roles with Elastic Beanstalk environments, see [Using Service\-Linked Roles for Elastic Beanstalk](using-service-linked-roles.md)\.

+**Note**
+When Elastic Beanstalk tries to create a service\-linked role for your account when you create an environment, you must have the `iam:CreateServiceLinkedRole` permission\.
+If you don't have this permission, environment creation fails, and you see a message explaining the issue\.

+**Topics**
 + [Verifying the Default Service Role's Permissions](#iam-servicerole-verify)
 + [Updating an Out\-of\-Date Default Service Role](#iam-servicerole-update)
 + [Adding Permissions to the Default Service Role](#iam-servicerole-addperms)